-Nowhere in northern England says 'medieval' quite like York, a city of extraordinary cultural and historical wealth that has lost little of its pre-industrial lustre.
-Its medieval spider's web of narrow streets is enclosed by a magnificent circuit of 13th-century walls.
-At the heart of the city lies the immense, awe-inspiring minster, one of the most beautiful Gothic cathedrals in the world.
-The city's long history and rich heritage is woven into virtually every brick and beam, and modern, tourist-oriented York – with its myriad museums, restaurants, cafes and traditional pubs – is a carefully maintained heir to that heritage.
+No other city in northern England says 'medieval' quite like York, a city of extraordinary cultural and historical wealth that has lost little of its pre-industrial lustre.
+A magnificent circuit of 13th-century walls encloses a medieval spider's web of narrow streets.
+At its heart lies the immense, awe-inspiring York Minster, one of the most beautiful Gothic cathedrals in the world.
+York's long history and rich heritage is woven into virtually every brick and beam, and the modern, tourist-oriented city – with its myriad museums, restaurants, cafes and traditional pubs – is a carefully maintained heir to that heritage.

-Just to avoid the inevitable confusion, remember that round these parts gate means street and bar means gate.
+Try to avoid the inevitable confusion by remembering that around these parts, gate means street and bar means gate.

 Discover some of the most unique and fulfilling experiences your next destination has to offer.